James Robert Squires

 2. If he changed his name, there’s no way to trace him unless he’s found living with one of his relatives in the future.
 No such records have been found.

-3. No records have been found confirming (or not confirming) his emigration.
+3. No records have been found confirming (or disproving) his emigration.

 Possible Connection